Borrower reviewing online loan agreement on laptop to avoid common mistakes

 Are Borrowers Actually Reading the APR Before Signing?

 Most are not — and it is the single most expensive online loan agreement mistake a borrower can make.
 The Annual Percentage Rate (APR) is the true cost of a loan expressed annually, and online lenders are required by the Truth in Lending Act (TILA) to disclose it before you sign.
+TILA has been federal law since 1968, and the Federal Reserve oversees its implementation through Regulation Z. Despite that, lender interfaces routinely bury the figure.

 The gap between a stated interest rate and the actual APR can be enormous.
 A two-week payday loan with a $15 fee per $100 borrowed carries an APR of nearly 400%, according to the CFPB’s payday loan explainer.
 Many borrowers focus only on the dollar fee and miss this figure entirely.
+When you are comparing a payday product against a personal loan from a bank like Chase or an online lender like SoFi — where personal loan APRs typically run between 7% and 36% — the difference in total cost is not marginal.
+It can be catastrophic.

 Where to Find the APR in an Online Agreement

-Under TILA, lenders must present the APR in a standardized disclosure box — sometimes called a Schumer Box or loan summary table — before you reach the signature screen.
+Under TILA, lenders must present the APR in a standardized disclosure box (sometimes called a Schumer Box or loan summary table) before you reach the signature screen.
 Scroll past the introductory marketing language and look for this table specifically.
 If it is absent, that is a red flag worth reporting to your state’s banking regulator.

 Key Takeaway: Skipping the APR is the costliest of all online loan agreement mistakes.
 Short-term loans can carry APRs of 400% or higher, and CFPB guidelines require lenders to disclose this figure before you sign — always find it before clicking agree.